Klahanie/klahanie/_amenities/tennis-information.md

 <strong>NOTE: </strong> Klahanie tennis courts are closed as a result of the COVID-19 pandemic.
 </div>

-Klahanie will be offering youth and adult tennis lessons throughout the summer for those who are looking for a great way to stay active, learn a new sport (or improve, if you're already a pro!), and have fun while enjoying the outdoors.
+Stay active, learn a new sport or polish existing skills, and enjoy the outdoors when you take tennis lessons in Klahanie.
+Youth and adult tennis lessons will run throughout the summer.

-* Youth Tennis Lessons will be provided by B &amp; K Tennis.
-For more information contact Brian Nash at (206) 250-7259
+* Youth tennis lessons are provided by B &amp; K Tennis.
+For more information, call Brian Nash at (206) 250-7259.
-* Adult Tennis Lessons are provided by Pine Lake Athletic Club.
-For more information contact [Tricia Diebner](mailto:triciad@columbiaathletic.com")
+* Adult tennis lessons are provided by Pine Lake Athletic Club.
+For more information email [Tricia Diebner](mailto:triciad@columbiaathletic.com").